 Enantiomers rotate polarized light by the same magnitude, but in opposite directions.

 This is the basis for how generic drugs can get away with it.
-The trick is to mix equal amounts of each enantiomer, creating a racemate - an optically inactiveOptically inactive just means that a mixture or compound does not rotate light - in this case, because the amount and direction of rotation cancels out. mixture of enantiomers.
+The trick is to mix equal amounts of each enantiomer, creating a racemate - an optically inactiveOptically inactive mixture or compound does not rotate light - in this case, because the direction of rotation by each enantiomer cancels out. mixture of enantiomers.
 This way, a drug can be made that contains the active ingredient required for its operation, but is different enough in its physical properties and composition from a private counterpart to be competitively acceptable.

 So, next time you’re buying medication, save some money with the generic version and a doubled dosage!